Check out the Group's ► ► ► "Active Construction Site" ◄ ◄ ◄

 This excellent video demonstrates how each of the measurement units used in styling web pages can affect each page's layout and behaviour.

 If you have found that certain elements of your design do not render as expected, this video will almost certainly help in highlighting the problems.

 The Sydney PC & Technology User Site Incorporates - Responsive Web Design

-To illustrate how Sydney PC User Group HOME page layout and content is automatically re-sized and repositioned in response to various screen sizes, this full width column, plus two columns, three columns and four columns are used.
+To illustrate how Sydney PC & Technology User Group HOME page layout and content is automatically re-sized and repositioned in response to various screen sizes, this full width column, plus two columns, three columns and four columns are used.
 To see it in action, open this responsive page using any of the latest desktop browsers, then grab the edge of the browser window and slowly drag it narrower or wider.
 You will see the layout automatically adjust itself to fit the new width of the browser, even if you make the page as narrow as a mobile phone.
 Media queries may also be set to add or remove any page element and do lots more to create a better viewing experience.